SymmetricChaos/mtg_color/README.md

 # mtg_color

 Do you absolutely need to be able to represent the colors of Magic the Gathering cards (or other game objects) in a single byte?
-Are ergonmics irrelevant and storage space non-negotiable?
+Is maximum space efficiency non-negotiable for some reason?
+Then this is the crate for you!

+Un-set colors are not supported.

 Features:
 * no-std compatible
-* only 14 shared bytes needed for all canonical symbol information (compared to 80 bytes for a naive implementation)
-* already at a stable 1.0.0 release
 * zero dependencies
-* coded in pure Rust for speed and safety
+* coded in pure Rust
+* all mana symbol information stored in 14 bytes, less than a fifth the space used by naïve competitors (NOW PROVEN OPTIMAL)